 There are 4 basic qualifications for the Habitat for Humanity of Louisa Homeownership Program.

-- Residency: All applicants must be residents of Louisa County for at least the past year and be able to show proof of residency
+- Service Area: All applicants must be residents of Louisa County or work in Louisa County for at least the past year.

 - Need for Housing: Are you homeless?
 Is your current housing substandard or unsafe?
 Is your house overcrowded?
 Is the rent greater than 33% of your income?
 Do you live in a high crime neighborhood?
 Do you receive a Housing Choice (Section 8) voucher?